maselash/Credipple-Data-Analytics-Insights-and-Reporting-/README.md

 **The project focused on three key goals:**

 **Grow Online Audiences**

-Increase reach and engagement across social media and digital channels.
+= Increase reach and engagement across social media and digital channels.

 **Educate Audiences**

-Highlight the importance of investing by showcasing AEX’s unique proposition.
+- Highlight the importance of investing by showcasing AEX’s unique proposition.

 **Paid Advertising and Media**

-Boost sign-ups from 1,350 → 3,000.
+= Boost sign-ups from 1,350 → 3,000.

-Increase purchases (conversions) from 130 → 300.
+- Increase purchases (conversions) from 130 → 300.

 **I excuted the task by doing the following:**

-Cleaned AEX’s raw previous campaign and analysed it on Excel

-Identified high-performing/underperforming channels and the reasons behind their performance
+- Cleaned AEX’s previous campaign data and analysed it on Excel = Identified high-performing/underperforming channels and the reasons behind their performance

-Analysed their target audience - their pain points and passion points to craft a message that best relates to them
+- Analysed their target audience - their pain points and passion points to craft a message that best relates to them

-Offered recomendentation and a digital marketing strategy (Sales Funnel) increase ROI
+- Offered recomendentation and a digital marketing strategy (Sales Funnel) increase ROI